pirelaurent/p5_animationFramework/chapters/chap1-basicObjects.md

     if (instanceProperties != null) patchProperties(this,instanceProperties);
   }
 ```
-The class has a default method *drawModel* for debug to see something
+The class has a default method *drawModel* for debug to see something:
 ``` javascript
   drawModel() {
     box(100, 150, 50);
   }
 ```
-This method will be overwritten as required
+This method can be overwritten as required
 ### simplest sample

 <img src = "../img/forDoc/threeObjects.png"  width = 160></img>